Review of Compression Socks for DVT Prevention on Long Flights

 I recall a patient, a 42-year-old marathon runner, who assumed his fitness protected him.
 After a 14-hour flight from London to Perth, he developed a "charley horse" that turned out to be a proximal DVT.
 This highlights that physical fitness does not override the physics of fluid dynamics and venous stasis.

-The Critical Failures in Modern Travel Preparation
+Failures in Preparation

 The most common mistake travelers make is purchasing "support socks" from an airport kiosk without checking the pressure rating.
 These often provide less than 8–10 mmHg of pressure, which is insufficient to accelerate venous flow.
 To effectively reduce the diameter of distended veins and increase blood flow velocity, a minimum of 15–20 mmHg is required.